 Apprentices from the 2013 season: Liz and Miranda.
-Liz and her husband have gone on to start Southern Foothills Farm in north Alabama, where they are wildly successful in mushroom and small scale veggie production.
+Liz and her husband have gone on to start Mountain Sun Farm in north Alabama, where they grow vegetables.
 Miranda has continued her farming education by studying Permaculture and mushroom production.
-She has worked with us part-time.
-These ladies really set the standard high for future apprentices!
+She works with us part-time.
+These ladies really set the standard high for future workers!